refinedev/refine/documentation/tutorial/next-steps/cli/react-router/index.md

 Running this command prompts you to select the package and elements you want to export.
 Once selected, the CLI exports them to the appropriate directory based on your application's setup.

-In this unit, we've briefly covered the Refine's CLI and its features.
-In the next unit, we'll be learning about the Refine's Devtools.
+In this step, we've briefly covered the Refine's CLI and its features.
+In the next step, we'll be learning about the Refine's Devtools.

 </Sandpack>